-I’m a postdoctoral fellow at CU Boulder in the Environmental Data Science Innovation & Inclusion Lab (ESIIL).
+I’m a postdoctoral fellow at the Environmental Data Science Innovation & Inclusion Lab (ESIIL), an NSF data synthesis center at CU Boulder, mentored by Carl Boettiger.
 I hold a PhD from Drexel University where I studied operations research and computational data science.
 Prior to this, I earned a BS in mathematics from the University of Utah.

-My research utilizes AI and optimization to tackle challenges in biodiversity conservation.
-In particular, my work targets 30x30 (preserving 30% of the Earth’s lands and waters by 2030) by leveraging computational methods to support spatial planning and decision-making.
-As a postdoc, I am working to develop open science decision tools that address environmental goals while also prioritizing the needs and rights of those affected by these decisions.
+My research utilizes AI and mathematical optimization to tackle challenges in biodiversity conservation.
+In particular, my work at ESIIL focuses on developing open science decision tools that address environmental goals while also prioritizing the needs and rights of those affected by these decisions.
+This project targets California 30x30 (preserving 30% of California’s lands and coastal waters by 2030) by leveraging computational methods to support planning and decision-making.

 CV